github/docs/content/actions/reference/events-that-trigger-workflows.md

 ##### Example workflow configuration

 This example defines the `name` and `home` inputs and prints them using the `github.event.inputs.name` and `github.event.inputs.home` contexts.
-If a `name` isn't provided, the default value 'Mona the Octocat' is printed.
+If a `home` isn't provided, the default value 'The Octoverse' is printed.

 {% raw %}
 ```yaml